HCaldwell95/caldwell-cosmetics-full-stack/README.md

 * [Meet The Team](image.jpg "Meet The Team") – The Meet The Team Page follows the same rulings and stylings as the Home Page and Treatments Page, showing only detailed information on the practitioners at Caldwell Cosmetics.
 * [My Bookings](image.jpg "My Bookings") – The Bookings Page follows the trend, displaying only the information and fields required to create, edit and delete bookings.

 ## Surface

 ### Font

+The fonts used in this project are imported from Google Fonts:

+* <span style="font-family: 'Cormorant', serif;">Cormorant</span>: This font family includes a range of styles, such as italic and varying weights from 300 to 700, providing flexibility for different text elements.

+* <span style="font-family: 'Italiana', serif;">Italiana</span>: A single-style serif font that brings a classic, elegant look.
+These fonts have been chosen to enhance the visual appeal and readability across the website.

 ### Icons

+Font Awesome has been utilised to obtain some icons for the website.
+Icons were only utilised in the footer of the page to make the social links stand out as well as small details on the contact details in the footer.

 ### Colours

+The colour palette used in this project has been carefully chosen to create a soft, professional, and visually appealing design.
+Here’s an explanation of each colour and its role:

+* --color-background-light (rgb(255, 251, 249)): A soft off-white background that offers a clean, minimalistic base for the site's layout.

+* --color-background-cream (rgb(253, 247, 245)): A warm cream tone that provides a welcoming and gentle contrast, adding depth to the background.

+* --color-border (rgba(0, 0, 0, 0.5)): A semi-transparent black used for subtle borders around key elements, providing structure without overpowering the design.

+* --color-heading (black): A bold black colour that ensures clarity and emphasis for headings and key text elements.

+* --color-accent (#eed6c2): A peachy accent that brings warmth and soft contrast, drawing attention to interactive or highlighted sections of the site.

+* --color-accent-dark (#302121): A deep, dark brown used for text and links, creating an elegant contrast that is easy to read.

+* --color-overlay (rgba(95, 95, 95, 0.4)): A grey overlay used in hero sections to subtly darken background images, ensuring text and foreground elements are clear.

+* These colours, combined with the defined font sizes and border styling, enhance the site's readability, aesthetic appeal, and user experience.

 ### Responsive Screens

+The following breakpoints have been chosen to ensure the design adapts seamlessly across various screen sizes, providing an optimal user experience:

+- **768px (Tablets)**: Targets smaller tablets and larger smartphones.
+The layout adjusts to portrait tablet viewing, ensuring content is readable and user interaction is comfortable without overcrowding the screen.

+- **1024px (Larger Tablets)**: For larger tablets in landscape mode, the design adapts to make use of the wider screen, spacing elements more generously.

+- **1280px (Laptops)**: This breakpoint targets laptops, allowing for a more desktop-like experience.
+The layout may include additional elements or columns that fit comfortably on the larger screen.

+- **1400px (Desktops)**: For larger desktop displays, the design becomes more spacious, often expanding content areas or including more detailed design elements for full desktop users.

+These breakpoints help maintain a consistent and user-friendly experience across different devices, from tablets to desktops.

+&nbsp;

 # Features